emanuelfeld/booksfordc/README.md

 Download the booksfordc extension by clicking on extension.crx and then 'Raw.'
 Open up chrome://extensions, locate the downloaded file, and drag it into the extensions window.

 ###To do###
-* Improve search functionality to cover multiple editions
+* Improve search functionality to cover multiple editions—is it better to search by title, author, and resource type, then take the first hit (if it exists?).
+Doesn't appear that it will automatically redirect with this sort of search, even if only one result.
 * Port to Firefox (Safari?)
 * Allow for functionality on Goodreads and, perhaps, Barnes and Noble
-* Search Overdrive, if the DCPL makes the API accessible (and don't require a private key)
+* Search Overdrive, if the DCPL makes the API accessible (and don't require a private key).
+Possibly just use Sirsi catalog, get Overdrive ID from result URL and go from there.
-* Auto-fill parts of the purchase request form
+* Auto-fill parts of the purchase request form with title, author, etc. info from Amazon page
-* Determine how transferable the extension is to other SirsiDynix-using libraries

 ![image](https://cloud.githubusercontent.com/assets/4269640/6434397/0f72cb74-c056-11e4-8f14-e745bff6e1bc.png)